gabays/32M7128/Cours_09/Cours_09.md

 ---
 ## `DefaultLine`

-* D*efinition: it characterises any kind of standard text line, whether they are included in the `MainZone` text, in the `MarginZone`, in `MusicZone`, or in any type of zone.
+* Definition: it characterises any kind of standard text line, whether they are included in the `MainZone` text, in the `MarginZone`, in `MusicZone`, or in any type of zone.

 * Subtypes: none